 The Chair for Corporate Sustainability partners with several international researchers and institutions, including e.g. Copenhagen Business School (CBS) and the Centre for Sustainability Management (CSM) at Leuphana University.

 Business models are a means to describe and analyse, but also to develop, the value creation rationales of corporations, entrepreneurs, and other kinds of organisation.
 The emerging field of research on business models for sustainability explores how new and adapted business models can contribute to corporate sustainability and sustainable entrepreneurship by creating more than just financial value.

-Dr. Florian Lüdeke-Freund contributed some well received publications to this new research field, incl.:
+Prof. Dr. Florian Lüdeke-Freund contributed some well received publications to this new research field, incl.:

 Every human and every company holds values, but these values – understood as notions of the desirable – remain widely untapped as sources of and drivers for innovation.
 This research field takes a values-based view on innovation and its management and demonstrates the potential of values to integrate diverse stakeholders into innovation processes, to direct collaborative efforts, and to generate innovations that matter – including innovations for ecological, social, and economic value creation.
 Current publications in this field include:

 In a first study we applied an experimental design.
 In a between subject design participants were asked to judge different corporate social activities (with and without additional benefits for the corporation).
 Our results show how the motives that are attributed to company are related to corporate credibility and legitimacy.

 - Breuer, H. & Lüdeke-Freund, F. (2017): Values-Based Network and Business Model Innovation, International Journal of Innovation Management, Vol. 21, No. 3, 1-35.

 - Breuer, H. & Lüdeke-Freund, F. (2017): Values-Based Innovation Management – Innovating by What We Care About.
 Houndmills: Palgrave.